Center for Academic Writing

 Undocumented Student Resources

-The mission of the Center is to enhance overall student engagement in the sciences, and to increase the number of students in the fields of science, technology, engineering and mathematics, or STEM disciplines, by supporting NEIU students majoring in Biology, Chemistry, Computer Science, Earth Science, Mathematics, and Physics.
+The mission of the Student Center for Science Engagement is to enhance overall student engagement in the sciences, and to increase the number of students in the fields of science, technology, engineering and mathematics, or STEM disciplines, by supporting Northestern students majoring in Biology, Chemistry, Computer Science, Earth Science, Mathematics, and Physics.
 We assist students as they prepare for scientifically-driven careers by providing them with the support they need to advance into post graduate study or other professional options that leverage their scientific training.

 Office of International Programs